The Fawn Response in Leadership: Why You're Burning Out (Even Though You're Good at Your Job)

 What Recovery Really Takes

-In my psychosomatic coaching practice, I work with leaders, creatives, and helpers who are finally ready to do this differently.
+In my psychosomatic coaching practice, I work with leaders, creatives, and helpers who are ready to stop repeating this pattern.

 Real leadership isn’t about keeping everyone happy.
 It’s about being clear, grounded, and in relationship, without abandoning yourself in the process.